 - Legitimate and code-compliant: Large plumbing jobs often require permits to guarantee safety and legality.
 Unlicensed plumbers are routinely refused the required permits.
 If they move ahead with the job, you could encounter code violations and fines later on.
 Similarly, you may face legal problems if an unlicensed plumber impairs the local waterways.
 Eliminate these risks by only hiring a licensed professional.

 - Preserved health and safety: A competent plumber knows the proper methods for working on water supply lines, sewer pipes and gas lines.
 Years of hands-on experience are necessary to reduce the risk of water contamination, sewer backups and gas leaks.

 - Trustworthy services: Unfortunately, there are plumbers out there that don't have your best interest at heart.
 A fully licensed team is significantly less likely to attempt to swindle you than an unlicensed company.
 In the end, homeowners can make a complaint with the state licensing board if they suspect being cheated, leaving the plumber with a steep fine or even causing them to lose their license.
 Knowing this provides extra peace of mind when hiring a plumber for the first time.

 Set up Any Plumbing Services with a Licensed Professional

 At Chief/Bauer Service Experts, we go above and beyond to offer the best plumbing services to our clients in North America.
 First, we are licensed, insured and ACE-certified.
 What’s more, everything we do is backed by our 100% satisfaction guarantee.
-To schedule reliable plumbing services in your area, please contact a Chief/Bauer Service Experts office near you today!
+To schedule reliable plumbing services in your area, please contact us today!